Uriopass/Egregoria/ARCHITECTURE.md

 ## Simulation/Gameplay

-All the simulation code is in the `egregoria` crate.
+All the simulation code is in the `simulation` crate.
 The different modules of this crate are explained in the codemap.
 Try to keep the different aspects of the simulation decoupled so that it is easier to reason about.

 ## 3D Graphics